JenilBhadja/JenilBhadja/README.md

 - - -
 <p align="center">
-  Feel free to reach out to Siddharth if you are interested to talk, he is always ready to have a conversation! 💯
+  Feel free to reach out to Jenil if you are interested to talk, he is always ready to have a conversation! 💯
 </p>

 - - -